evothreat/VulnSpotter/README.md

 - **Collaborative Review**:
   - Invite other team members to your project, allowing them to review and classify commits.

+## Installation

+The project is split into server-side and client-side components.
+For a smooth setup:

+### Server-Side
+Please refer to [SERVER-INSTALLATION](backend/README.md) for detailed server setup instructions.

+### Client-Side
+For client setup and configuration, see [CLIENT-INSTALLATION](frontend/README.md).

+Follow the guides accordingly to ensure both components are correctly set up and integrated.

 ## License